Services

 Two follow up visits and a garden care guide on short-term and long-term stewardship are included.

-• Optional: Dynamic management
+• Ongoing: Dynamic management

 “Ecological landscape design applies our knowledge of nature to create high-performing landscapes in which our design goals and natural processes go hand in hand.”